NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 • Making sure that the right information regarding reproductive organs, STDs, AIDS, and safe sex is available.

-• Informing individuals about means of birth control, prenatal checkups for pregnant women, and postnatal care for mother and infant.
+• Informing individuals about means of birth control, checkups for pregnant women, and care for the mother and infant.

 Question 3.
 Is sex education necessary in schools?
 Why?